idvorkin/idvorkin.github.io/_d/enabling-environment.md

   - /enabling-environment
 ---

 Imagine the place you do your best work.
 Andy Matuschak defined this, and as someone who aspires to effectiveness, I fell in love with the concept.
 As a techie who loves efficiency, I also set about building my own.
 From Andy: An enabling environment significantly expands its participants’ capacity to do things they find meaningful and important.
 This blog is the consumption environment for mine.
+When we talk about an AI enabling environment the key is not to figure out how you can prompt the AI, but how the AI can prompt you.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc-start -->